 It is possible for someone to set up ACH withdrawals from your account if he has the account and routing numbers.
 ACH fraud is big business, but it mostly targets commercial bank accounts.
 Bank fraud is often accomplished through email spam messages that download spyware software onto a computer to collect keystroke data such as bank accounts.
 Care should be taken when giving out your bank information and you should not provide your bank account information in response to email requests.

-You should only authorize ACH withdrawals from your account through a written form or via the secure Web page of a company with whom you are familiar or have an established relationship.
-Consumer protection laws give you 60 days to dispute a fraudulent ACH withdrawal and recover the money.
+You should only authorize ACH withdrawals from your account through a written form or via the secure webpage of a company with whom you are familiar or have an established relationship.
+Consumer protection laws such as the Electronic Fund Transfer Act give you 60 days to dispute a fraudulent ACH withdrawal and recover the money.
 You should check your bank statement every month and make sure you've authorized any electronic payments.
 If you see a withdrawal you did not authorize, immediately contact your bank with the details.

 Business Bank Accounts